 - a chart with construction activities, divided into stages, which serves to identify the individual activities or parts of them in terms of costs and time;

 - a chart indicating works planning according to a logical and temporal sequence.
 The indicator for works progress amount should always be indicated with the established deadlines.

-Preparing a construction scheduling: 5 steps to follow
+Preparing a construction scheduling: the steps to follow

 Starting from the items defined in the bill of quantities, we can proceed to group them in:

 - construction site layout planning

 - demolitions and removals

 - vertical and horizontal structures

 - plant installation systems